ozwillo/ozwillo-kernel/HOWTO/login.md

 The Kernel responds with a JSON document, but you can opt in for a JWT using content negotiation with an `Accept` request header.

 Among the information you can retrieve from the Kernel about the user are his first and last name, and his preferred locale and timezone.
-Those are important to personalize the user experience to his choices, globally stored into the Kernel and shared by all applications in the OASIS ecosystem.
+Those are important to personalize the user experience to his choices, globally stored into the Kernel and shared by all applications in the Ozwillo ecosystem.

 Error cases
 -----------